 I know some Conservatives have argued in their presentations that we do not need the law to tell us what we should be doing.

 An hon. member: Correct.

-Mr. Kevin Lamoureux: One member across the way has said “correct”.
+Mr. Kevin Lamoureux: Mr. Speaker, one member across the way has said “correct”.
 That is not true; they do need the law.